Skip to Content

 Instructions to Make the Salted Caramel Vodka

 This process does take a few days, between 2-3 days, so make sure to plan that time for the infusion to take place.
-But, you just have to combine the ingredients, do some bottle shaking, and then filter, and you have some delicious homemade salted caramel vodka, perfect for our caramel apple mimosa, caramel mule or any other fall cocktails!
+But, you just have to combine the ingredients, do some bottle shaking, and then filter, and you have some delicious homemade salted caramel vodka, perfect for our caramel apple mimosa (with edible glitter), caramel mule or any other fall cocktails!
+This homemade cream liqueur is easy to make and flavorful:

-• Combine the vodka and caramels in a mason jar with lid (or any other container with a lid that seals well).
+• First thing, Combine the vodka and caramels in a mason jar with lid (or any other container with a lid that seals well).

 • Shake 2 times a day for 2-3 days and taste before filtering to make sure the flavor is what you want.

-• When ready, strain through a coffee filter or cheesecloth.
+• When ready (at personal preference), strain through a coffee filter or cheesecloth.
 Add salt.

 • Store in an airtight container.